Jan 11, 2023

 Single-phase and three-phase charging are often mentioned together with the charging power.
 But where is exactly the connection?
-And why knowing the charging rate of your car and wallbox isn't enough?
+And why knowing the charging rate of your car and EV charger isn't enough?
 We’ll explain it in this blog post.

 1-Phase vs 3-Phase Charging Process